centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-centreon-ha/installation-4-nodes.md

 ### Creating the clone resources

-Some resources must be running on one only node at a time (`centengine`, `gorgone`, `httpd`, ...), but some others can be running on both (the RRD broker and PHP7).
+Some resources must be running on one only node at a time (`centengine`, `gorgone`, `httpd`, ...), but some others can be running on both (the RRD broker and PHP).
 For the second kind, you will declare *clone* resources.

 > **Warning:** All the commands in this chapter have to be run only once on the central node of your choice.